 • Cable needles – These particular needles come in myriad shapes and sizes, but the one thing that all cable needles have in common are two pointy ends – pretty much like your regular DPNs, or double pointed needles.

-You could go for a DPN, but there’s ample reason to benefit from the bent shape in a cable needle; specially for beginners who might be prone to dropping stitches and making some knitting errors in the beginning of cabling rows.
+You could go for a DPN, but there’s ample reason to benefit from the bent shape in a cable needle; especially for beginners who might be prone to dropping stitches and making some knitting errors in the beginning of cabling rows.

 You can also find cable needles in your knitting store that have a ‘hook’ shape on top – the concept is the same – which is moving stitches easily, so you could go with either.